 This terrific 6km circuit takes in the best of this memorable national park in the shadow of a smoking volcano.
 The trail is not too demanding and has recently been updated with smooth concrete pathways and a wheelchair-accessible section.

-It heads past many of the unusual natural features with which the park abounds, including mud pots (pilas de barro) and geothermal hornillas (literally, “stoves”), mystical-looking holes in the ground exhaling elegant puffs of steam.
+It heads past many of the unusual natural features with which the park abounds, including mud pots and geothermal hornillas (literally, “stoves”).
+These mystical-looking holes in the ground exhale elegant puffs of steam.
 Make sure not to go nearer than a metre or so, though, or you’ll be steamed in no time.
-The trail also takes you through forest with abundant fauna and flora, and you should be prepared to ford a couple of streams.